amesar/mlflow-tools/mlflow_tools/export_import/README.md

 ### Databricks Limitations

-* The Databricks API does not support notebook revision exports or imports.
+* The Databricks API does not support exporting or importing notebook revision.
 The [workspace/export](https://docs.databricks.com/dev-tools/api/latest/workspace.html#export) API endpoint only exports a notebook representing the latest notebook revision.
 * Therefore you can only export/import MLflow experiments and runs.
 The notebook revision associated with a run cannot be exported or imported.
 * When you import a run, the link to its source notebook revision ID will appear in the UI but you cannot reach that revision (link is dead).